Toyota Ist: Second generation (XP110; 2007)

 The second generation Ist is similar to the five-door Toyota Yaris/Vitz, with its instrument gauges centered in front of the driver as opposed to the center of the dashboard.
 The design of the vehicle is inspired by the 2006 Toyota Urban Cruiser Concept, designed by Toyota ED².

 This new Ist, like its predecessor, is marketed as a Scion in the US, superseding the first generation Ist, which was marketed as the xA.

 In Europe and Latin America, it is marketed as the Urban Cruiser with a revised fascia.

 In Japan, the second generation Ist went on sale on 30 July 2007, marketed via the Netz Store in two trim levels namely 150G and 150X and equipped with Super CVT-i for the 1NZ-FE option.
 AWD was available in the JDM as well as a center console.
 The 180G with the 2ZR-FE engine option was also offered until August 2010.

-Starting with model year 2007 in Japan, G-BOOK, a subscription telematics service, is offered as an option.
+Starting in 2007 in Japan, G-BOOK, a subscription telematics service, is offered as an option.

 The former Kanto Auto Works manufactured the Ist from January 2010.

 Manufacture of the Ist ended in March 2016, with JDM sales ending on 29 April 2016.
 It was replaced by the Yaris Cross in 2020.